The kids of today, want things straight away.

 What is the answer?

-On balance this generation in my view are laid back, technology addicted confident generation.
+On balance this generation in my view are laid back, technology addicted and a confident generation.

 They are audacious and have more confidence than we ever did, we would stick out a job for at least 18 months because we were ‘told’ leaving sooner didn’t look good on the C.V yet this generation are bold and brassy.